 The car fitted with the smaller battery will top out at 96mph, while the larger battery option will carry on towards a top speed of 104mph.
 But really, this isn’t a car all about top speeds.
 However, most drivers who are used to more conventionally-driven cars will no doubt find the e-Niro’s off-the-line acceleration impressive.
 Between zero and 30mph, it has a real sense of urgency brought on by the electric motor’s instant acceleration.

 Since the e-Niro isn’t powered by an internal combustion engine, it doesn’t really have a fuel economy to speak of.
 Its CO2 emissions are also zero, which means it’s a great option for business users looking for a low rate of tax, or drivers who frequently enter into low-emissions zones where the e-Niro is exempt.
+We have always found the e-Niro to be really efficient with its electricity use too, so you'll get more miles for your volts.

 What goes wrong?